olive-language/olive/README.md

 ## Overview

-Olive is a systems-oriented programming language with Python-inspired syntax, an ownership-based memory model, and a JIT compiler built on Cranelift.
-It's designed for developers who want safety and performance without switching to a language that requires a C++ degree to read.
+Olive is a systems-oriented programming language with a clean, indentation-based syntax, an ownership-based memory model, and a JIT compiler built on Cranelift.
+It's designed for developers who want safety and performance without sacrificing readable code.

-The goal is straightforward: code that's as readable as Python, runs close to native speed, and catches memory errors at compile time — not in production.
+The goal is straightforward: expressive code that runs close to native speed and catches memory errors at compile time, not in production.

 ## Features

 - **Indentation-based syntax**: Blocks are defined by whitespace, keeping code clean and consistent.
 - **Memory safety without a GC**: Ownership-Based Resource Management (OBRM) and a borrow checker with Non-Lexical Lifetimes (NLL) catch memory errors at compile time.
 - **JIT compilation via Cranelift**: Generates optimized native code at runtime.
 - **True stackless async**: An `async`/`await` model backed by a multi-threaded executor.
-Futures are compiled state machines — no heap allocation per suspension point.
+Futures are compiled state machines with no heap allocation per suspension point.
-- **MIR optimization pipeline**: Global Value Numbering, Tail-Call Optimization, Loop-Invariant Code Motion, inlining, and more — all running before codegen.
+- **MIR optimization pipeline**: Global Value Numbering, Tail-Call Optimization, Loop-Invariant Code Motion, inlining, and more, all running before codegen.
-- **Standard library modules**: `math`, `io`, `aio`, `net`, `http`, `random` — loaded dynamically at runtime.
+- **Standard library modules**: `math`, `io`, `aio`, `net`, `http`, `random`, loaded dynamically at runtime.
 - **Detailed diagnostics**: Colorized, context-aware error reports that point to the problem and suggest a fix.
 - **Unified toolchain**: `pit` handles building, running, testing, and formatting.